Contaminated Drinking Water at Camp Lejeune Linked to Cancer

 Camp Lejeune Justice Act

 In August 2022, the federal government passed the Camp Lejeune Justice Act of 2022.
-This legislation is part of the Honoring Our Promise to Address Comprehensive Toxins (PACT) Act focusing on veterans exposed to toxic chemicals while in service.
+This legislation is part of the Honoring Our Promise to Address Comprehensive Toxins (PACT) Act focusing on veterans exposed to toxic chemicals and volatile organic compounds while in service.
+The protections provided by the Act confirm that safe drinking water is a priority of the federal government, which passed the Safe Drinking Water Act in 1974 with amendments in 1986 and 1996 to protect our drinking water.

-The Camp Lejeune Justice Act entitles Marine Corps veterans and anyone meeting the following conditions to file a toxic water lawsuit:
+The Camp Lejeune Justice Act entitles Marine Corps veterans and anyone meeting the following conditions to file water contamination cancer lawsuits:

 - Lived or worked at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987